Robust Sample Weighting to Facilitate Individualized Treatment Rule Learning for a Target Population: Introduction

 Another increasingly recognized issue of these existing weighting methods is that they are constructed in an indirect way based on the propensity score and density ratio.
 In practice these functions need to be estimated and can be extremely sensitive to model misspecification \citep{kang2007demystifying}.
 Our proposed method addresses this issue by constructing the weights directly, bypassing the need for direct modeling of the propensity score or density ratio.
-Our approach to doing so is inspired by the recent growing literature of covariate balancing weights for estimation of the ATE or similar causal estimands \citep{hainmueller2012entropy,imai2014covariate,wong2018kernel,hirshberg2019minimax,huling2020energy, chattopadhyay2020balancing}.
+Our approach to doing so is inspired by the recent growing literature of covariate balancing weights for estimation of the aggregate causal estimands such as the average treatment effect \citep{hainmueller2012entropy,imai2014covariate,wong2018kernel,hirshberg2019minimax,huling2020energy, chattopadhyay2020balancing, kallus2020generalized,kallus2022optimal}.
 Instead of explicitly specifying a functional form for the underlying propensity score model, covariate balancing approaches directly construct weights so that they improve the balance between treatment groups over a given set of covariate functions.
 The variation of the weights is typically controlled by minimizing the dispersion of the weights subject to the specified balance constraints for these covariate functions.